 Now that you have a Twilio account with a mobile phone number, it needs to be set up in CiviCRM.

-- Go to CiviCRM and go to: Administer > System Settings> SMS Providers.
+- After installing the Twilio extension in CiviCRM, go to: Administer > System Settings > SMS Providers.
 Click Add New Provider.

 Set up the provider as follows: